alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 + The ``status`` value describes a stage of the payment journey.
 + The ``finished`` value indicates if the payment journey is complete or not; that is, if the ``status`` of this payment can change.

-In this example, the payment was successful, and the payment journey is finished.

-It is up to your page at the ``return_url`` to show an appropriate message based on the state of the payment.
-For example, for a completed payment, you would likely want to confirm that the payment has been received and explain what will happen next.
-For a failed payment, you should make clear that payment failed and offer the user a chance to try again.

 Now that you understand the payment process, see the [Integration details](https://govukpay-docs.cloudapps.digital/#integration-details) section for more  about how you can integrate your service with GOV.UK Pay.